About Shannon Kilpatrick

 Hannah, pictured here in 2021, at her “desk” next to mom’s computer.

-Hannah has a bed on Shannon’s desk at home, where she spends hours sleeping.
+Hannah has a bed on Shannon’s desk next to her computer and a kitty condo on the other side of the desk, where Hannah spends hours sleeping.
 She’s not very productive or helpful as office staff go.
 Luckily, she’s cute enough to make up for it.

-When she’s not sleeping during the day, Hannah enjoys treats, sleeping on her cat tree, playing with her toys, sleeping on the guest bed, running around the house, sleeping under a piece of furniture, making biscuits, sleeping on a pile of clean clothes, and trying to convince her mom to feed her beginning about two hours before her dinner time.
+When she’s not sleeping during the day, Hannah enjoys Churu, sleeping on her cat tree, playing with her toys, sleeping on the guest bed, running around the house, sleeping under a piece of furniture, making biscuits, sleeping on a pile of clean clothes, and trying to convince mom to feed her at all hours of the day, even when she was fed half an hour ago.